machr/tic-tac-toe/README.md

 **Bugs and Unsolved Issues**

-- Game does not consider 'Draw' scenarios
+- Game does not consider 'Draw' scenarios.

+- Games does not reset on win.

 - Game is using a lot of fixed dimensions and is not responsive at all.